 I was going through some old notebooks where I used to write during the 1990s.
 There are schedules, poems, story parts and sometimes journal entries.
-I was happy to find my memories of cars in my life and with a few additions, I find it fits the Car Prompt in The Book of Me Written By You.
+I was happy to find my memories of cars in my life.

 We didn’t own a car until I was 7.
 My mother went back to school to get her teaching certification when I was 5.
 When I was 7, she had her degree and was teaching at the school I attended.
 She brought a gray Ford.
 She always bought Fords because her father worked at Fords.
 My father’s family always bought Chevys.
 Why, I do not know.